goncalofreixinho/Labseq_Exercise/README.md

 ```
 docker build -t angular .
 ```
-And then the Docker run command.
+And then the Docker run command:

 ```
 docker run -d -p 4200:4200 angular